AXS 1.25X NVDA Bear Daily ETF (NVDS) to Issue Dividend of $4.27 on December 29th

-AXS 1.25X NVDA Bear Daily ETF (NASDAQ:NVDS – Get Free Report) announced a dividend on Monday, December 25th, NASDAQ reports.
+AXS 1.25X NVDA Bear Daily ETF (NASDAQ:NVDS – Get Free Report) declared a dividend on Monday, December 25th, NASDAQ reports.
 Stockholders of record on Wednesday, December 27th will be given a dividend of 4.2717 per share on Friday, December 29th.
-The ex-dividend date is Tuesday, December 26th.
+The ex-dividend date of this dividend is Tuesday, December 26th.

 Hedge Funds Weigh In On AXS 1.25X NVDA Bear Daily ETF

-An institutional investor recently bought a new position in AXS 1.25X NVDA Bear Daily ETF stock.
-Flow Traders U.S. LLC purchased a new position in shares of AXS 1.25X NVDA Bear Daily ETF (NASDAQ:NVDS – Free Report) during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund purchased 68,823 shares of the company’s stock, valued at approximately $1,105,000.
-Flow Traders U.S. LLC owned about 1.19% of AXS 1.25X NVDA Bear Daily ETF as of its most recent SEC filing.
+A hedge fund recently bought a new stake in AXS 1.25X NVDA Bear Daily ETF stock.
+Flow Traders U.S. LLC purchased a new stake in AXS 1.25X NVDA Bear Daily ETF (NASDAQ:NVDS – Free Report) during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm purchased 68,823 shares of the company’s stock, valued at approximately $1,105,000.
+Flow Traders U.S. LLC owned about 1.19% of AXS 1.25X NVDA Bear Daily ETF as of its most recent filing with the Securities & Exchange Commission.

 About AXS 1.25X NVDA Bear Daily ETF